 Da Camera Singers came into being in 1973 when several Amherst madrigal groups coalesced and invited Ann Kearns to become their director.
 They gave their first public performance in Buckley Recital Hall at Amherst College that year.
+Since then, Da Camera has been drawing talented singers from many towns throughout central and western Massachusetts.

 With the passage of time, a number of directors, the longest-tenured being John Maggs, Gregory Hayes, and now Sheila Heffernon, have expanded the group’s range to include works from the nineteenth century to the present.